Anopterus glandulosus: Taxonomy

 The name Anopterus comes from the Ancient Greek words ano (upwards) and pteron (wing), referring to its characteristic winged seeds, while glandulosus refers to the glandular tips present at the end of each leaf serration.
-The signature 'Labill' often appears after the Latin name of this species as it was first described by Jacques Labillardière in 1805.
-It is one of two Tasmanian plants in the ancient Gondwanan family Escalloniaceae, the other plant being Tetracarpaea tasmanica.
+The signature 'Labill' often appears after the scientific name of this species as it was first described by Jacques Labillardière in 1805.
+It is one of two Tasmanian plants in the ancient Gondwanan family Escalloniaceae, the other being Tetracarpaea tasmanica.

-Anopterus is an endemic Australian genus and Anopterus glandulosus is one of two species in the genus.
-The other species, Anopterus macleayanus or ‘Queensland Laurel’/ ‘Macleay Laurel’ is found in subtropical, warm and cool temperate forests near the coast in New South Wales and Queensland.
+Anopterus is an endemic Australian genus and A. glandulosus is one of two species in the genus.
+The other species, A. macleayanus (Queensland laurel or Macleay laurel) is found in subtropical, warm and cool temperate forests near the coast in New South Wales and Queensland.

 Description

-Anopterus glandulosus usually grows as small understorey shrub ranging from 2 to 4 m in height and 2 to 3 m in width, however, can be grow as a small canopy tree up to 10 m.
+Anopterus glandulosus usually grows as a small understorey shrub ranging from 2 to 4 m in height and 2 to 3 m in width; however, it can be grown as a small canopy tree up to 10 m.
 In shaded understorey conditions its growth habit is often straggly with branches forming layers resulting in coppiced growth.
 Leaves are large, 7 to 17 cm in length and 2 to 4 cm in width.
 Leaves are thick, dark green with a glabrous surface and glossy appearance.
 Leaf margins are serrated with blunt tips and a black gland at the apex of each serration.
 Leaf shape ranges from lanceolate elliptical to oblanceolate with an acute apex and leaf base which narrows into a short petiole.

 Flowering occurs in late spring and often again in autumn.
-The flower heads, known as inflorescences, are borne in terminal racemes which are about the same length as the leaves.
-Flowers are bell shaped and approximately 2 cm in diameter, occurring on slender pedicels which are often recurved.
-The flowers are composed of six ovate petals, 10 to 12 mm in length which overlap and are colored white or pink flushed.
-Flowers usually have six sepals, which are joined at the base with spreading lobes, and six stamens opposite the sepals, which are filamentous and shorter than petals.)
-Each flower has two large joined carpels which are bright green in colour.
+The flower heads, known as inflorescences, are borne in terminal racemes, which are about the same length as the leaves.
+Flowers are bell-shaped and approximately 2 cm in diameter, occurring on slender pedicels which are often recurved.
+The flowers are composed of six ovate petals, 10 to 12 mm in length, which overlap and are white or pink flushed.
+Flowers usually have six sepals, which are joined at the base with spreading lobes.
+There are six stamens opposite the sepals, which are filamentous and shorter than petals.)
+Each flower has two large joined carpels, which are bright green in colour.
 The ovary is superior and conical, tapering to a short style and bifid stigma.